jzchenriver/PIN-DGA/README.md

 # Usage

-Download datasets by https://drive.google.com/file/d/1BRZvfkM3_8IbSp95dmjzHifWLcyErB35/view?usp=drive_link and unzip it.
+1. Download datasets by https://drive.google.com/file/d/1BRZvfkM3_8IbSp95dmjzHifWLcyErB35/view?usp=drive_link and unzip it.
 (One of the sequences in the IRSTScenes dataset is private.)
+2. train a network: run 'train.py'
+3. infer by a learned model: run 'inference.py'
+4. get metrics: run 'get_metrics.py'

 # Full-text
 https://ieeexplore.ieee.org/abstract/document/10736658